 If an employer correctly carries out the document checks required then they will have a legal excuse, known as a statutory excuse against payment of a civil penalty, if they are found to be unknowingly employing an illegal worker.

 If an employer knowingly employs an illegal worker then this above excuse will not apply and the employer will be committing a criminal offence under Section 21 of the 2006 Act and will face up to two years imprisonment and/or an unlimited fine.

 Careful attention needs to be paid at all times by employers when employing migrant workers, and proper assessment of employer duties and responsibilities in employment and regulatory law, at the earliest possible time, should mitigate against the risk and financial cost of litigation and prosecution.

-For more information on the employment rules surrounding migrants and carrying out the correct checks on migrant workers, contact Roger Spence, head of employment law at Harrison Drury.
-For more information on reducing regulatory risk in the workplace, including those risks posed by migration issues, contact David Edwards, head of regulatory and compliance.
-Both Roger and David can be contacted on 01772 258321.
+For more information on the employment rules surrounding migrants and carrying out the correct checks on migrant workers, contact Harrison Drury’s employment team on 01772 258321..
+For more information on reducing regulatory risk in the workplace, including those risks posed by migration issues, contact David Edwards, head of regulatory and compliance, on 01772 258321.